 Growing older requires us to adjust to a number of changes.
 Our kids grow up and leave the nest.
 We may choose to sell the family home and downsize.
 Retiring from a long-time job alters our purpose and goals.
 And, medical conditions or mobility obstacles may result in the need for a wheelchair.

 But getting accustomed to a wheelchair can be extremely intimidating.
 A lifetime of walking, running, jumping, and dancing has now been exchanged for a more sedentary lifestyle.
 It’s easy to understand what a challenge this will be, and what a concern it could be for a person’s sense of freedom.
+Contact us online or call us at 618-667-8400 to learn more about how we can help.

 Tips to Help an Elderly Loved One Who Is Newly Wheelchair‑Bound?